Systemic Lupus Erythematosus

 Treatment Day & Second Hyperbaric Session

-The medical team will welcome you and start your treatment for Systemic Lupus Erythematosus as soon as you arrive:
+The medical team will welcome you and start your treatment for Pulmonary Fibrosis as soon as you arrive:

 Then, after your treatment and second Hyperbaric Chamber session, the Renue chauffeur will return you to the hotel.